Reducing a lot on a few

 Retrofits on existing vessels

 To achieve a shipping revolution, we need to address the 60,000 commercial vessels on sea today.
-First focus is RoRo (Roll On, Roll Off) but we are also looking into other segments.
-An important part of the retrofit development is the test rigg to be installed on a Wallenius Wilhelmsen vessel during drydocking in mid-2024.
-Already this year, late 2023, Oceanbird will have a full-scale land-based installation.
+Our first focus is car-carrying vessels but we are also looking into other segments.
+We will do the first retrofit installation on the Wallenius Wilhelmsen vessel Tirranna in 2024, as part of the EU project Orcelle Horizon.

 Facts /Oceanbird Wing 560